ROOFING MATERIALS

 PLACERVILLE DEPOT, O-SCALE, SHAKE SHINGLES

-Modelers have been asking for them, so we are now offering the shingles we include in our kits as separate, stock items.
-The shingles are made from a textured paper to result in an appropriate scale thickness (HO: 5/8"; S: 1/2"; O: 1/2") and are coated with an industrial adhesive on the back to make installation simple and easy (peel-and-stick).
+The shingles included in our kits are made from a textured paper result in an appropriate scale thickness (HO: 5/8"; S: 1/2"; O: 1/2") and are coated with an industrial adhesive on the back to make installation simple and easy (peel-and-stick).
 The vinyl adhesive is much tackier than what you may be used to and will not allow the shingles to lift over time.
 The manufacturer tells us the adhesive actually becomes stronger with age and our experience confirms this.
 You can even handle the glue as you install the shingles and it will remain tacky and perform as expected.

 DUDOMainwebpage